Does capitalization matter in email addresses?

 If you’re wondering, “do capital letters matter in email addresses?”, the simple answer here is no. Capitals don’t really matter in email addresses.
 They aren’t case-sensitive, unlike passwords.

-That’s because modern mail servers essentially ignore capital letters.
-They see uppercase and lowercase letters as identical.
+That’s because most modern mail servers see uppercase and lowercase letters as identical.

-That means that all of these email accounts will go to the same place:
+That means that a message sent to all of these email accounts will reach the same recipient:

-You may have noticed we said that the simple answer is no when asking does capitalization matter in email addresses.
-That’s because it is technically possible (though not common) for an uppercase and a lowercase email address to direct to two different mailboxes.
+The simple answer is no when asking “does capitalization matter in email addresses?” because it is technically possible (though not common) for an uppercase and a lowercase email address to direct to two different mailboxes.

 Here’s how it works.
 Each email address is a combination of two different parts:

-File Transfer Protocols (FTP) ignores capitalization in domain names and will send your email to the correct mailbox regardless.
+File Transfer Protocols (FTP) ignore capitalization in domain names and will send your email to the correct mailbox regardless.

 With your unique address (the first part of your email, also known as the local part), things get a little more complicated.

-For emails to be sent and received effectively between the various email providers (Gmail, Yahoo, Outlook, etc.), every email company needs to adhere to the same email protocol.
+For emails to be sent and received effectively across various email providers (Gmail, Yahoo, Outlook, etc.), every email provider must adhere to the same email protocol.

 Over the last 50 or so years, this set of rules (known as Request for Comments, or RFC) has been revised and updated many times.